paultang/centermold/source/Mold-Design0.rst

    :align: right
    :width: 450px

-3. Mold Flow and Detail Design
+2. Detailed Design
 ..

+  - 3D Modeling
   - :ref:`Mold-flow`
-  - 3D Modeling
+  - Design for Manufacturability (DFM)
   - Cooling System Design: Designing efficient cooling channels to maintain consistent temperature and reduce cycle times
   - Export mold Considerations: Designing molds with export requirements in mind, considering the client's injection molding machine specifications.

-4. Client Communication and Approval and CAM Ready Validation ..
+3. Client Communication and Approval
+..

-  - Conducting detailed design reviews with the client to ensure all requirements and expectations are met.
+  - Design Reviews: Conducting detailed design reviews with the client to ensure all requirements and expectations are met.
-  - Incorporating client feedback and making necessary adjustments.
+  - Feedback and Iteration: Incorporating client feedback and making necessary adjustments.
-  - Securing client approval on the final design before proceeding to manufacturing.
+  - Final Approval: Securing client approval on the final design before proceeding to manufacturing.